petertzelios/EECS6895-HS-Teacher-2/README.md

 - time_management.faiss

-## Run the GPT multi-agent assistant
+## Run the GPT multi-agent assistant and do a test querry

 ```bash
 export INDEX_DIR=/path/to/indexes_hs_teacher_clean